melmzv/huwiwiQuartoThesis/README.md

 - Additionally, you will need to set up an Integrated Development Environment (IDE) or a code editor.
 We recommend using VS Code; please follow the [Getting started with Python in VS Code Guide](https://code.visualstudio.com/docs/python/python-tutorial).

-- You wll also need [Quarto](https://quarto.org/), a scientific and technical publishing system used for used for documenting this project.
+- You will also need [Quarto](https://quarto.org/), a scientific and technical publishing system used for used for documenting this project.
 Please follow the [Quarto installation guide](https://quarto.org/docs/get-started/) to install Quarto on your system.
 I recommend downloading the Quarto [Extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto) for enhanced functionality, which streamlines the workflow and ensures professional documentation quality for this project.
 You can find out more about the system [here](https://quarto.org/).

 - To render this Quarto thesis template to PDF, you need to install **TinyTeX** directly via Quarto using:
     ```bash